 If you ask me, I would say they are afraid of one thing: Progress.
 Progress means change, it means having to learn something new, having to change the way you do things in order to keep up or keep relevant.
 It means more work in some cases and less work in others.
 But if you really take a look at what Uber has done, it isn’t progress at all - it is a regression back to the time where business was done with a handshake and every interaction between customer and the business is based around one thing: Respect.

-The NYC cab drivers failed to respect me.
-As a long time frequent traveler, and someone who calls attention to those who take us back to small town rules and old world business - Uber gains my full endorsement.
+As a long time frequent traveler, and someone who calls attention to those who take us back to small town rules and old world business - Uber gets it.
 They have built a service that I as a consumer expect, not that the industry says is possible and my hat is off to them.
 It is also worth noting that on top of an incredible team, Uber has done an amazing job of recruiting investors and advisors that have pushed the lines of what we expect before.
 They are the same people who honestly are the reason I am even writing on this platform, using the technologies I am using to distribute this post, and telling you my story at all.
 To them I say thank you.

 You are the people I will continue to support, do business with and want on my team - keep defining a world you wan’t to live in that respects the people who are going to be living in that world with you.
 If there is anything I can do to continue supporting your cause, don’t hesitate to ask - the answer is yes.
 Everyone else will just try to keep up with the Uber pace car.

 P.S.
 Uber - look up my account and see to it that Guy and Jorge get some sort of commendation - they deserve it.